-- a) "Over the counter" (OTC) derivatives: privately negotiated contracts provided directly by dealers to endusers; which include swaps, futures and options, based upon interest rates, currencies, equities, and commodities; and - b) Standardized contracts sold on exchanges: futures and options.
+"Over the counter" (OTC) derivatives: privately negotiated contracts provided directly by dealers to endusers; This includes swaps, futures and options, based upon interest rates, currencies, equities, and commodities;

+and

+b) Standardized contracts sold on exchanges: futures and options.

+Real Estate

-Real Estate - The real estate positions of the System may include domestic or international real estate investments in individual properties or groups of properties, through one or more of the following: direct purchase or mortgage of individual properties, participation in a commingled fund (open-ended or closed-ended) or in a trust or a partnership, which has positions in one or more properties.
+The real estate positions of the retirement system may include domestic or international real estate investments in individual properties or groups of properties, through one or more of the following: direct purchase or mortgage of individual properties, participation in a commingled fund (open-ended or closed-ended) or in a trust or a partnership, which has positions in one or more properties.

-The real estate positions of the System may include investment in securitized real estate, via publicly traded or privately held Real Estate Investment Trusts (REITs).
+MFPRSI's real estate positions may include investment in securitized real estate via publicly-traded or privately-held real estate investment trusts (REITs).

-Fund of Funds Commingled Investments - As of June 30, 2018 and 2017, the System was invested in fund of funds commingled investments, which can be broken down into the following asset classes:
+Fund of Funds Commingled Investments

+As of June 30, 2019 and 2018, MFPRSI was invested in fund of funds commingled investments, which can be broken down into the following asset classes:

-2018 2017 INVESTMENTS - At fair value: U.S. equity securities \$ 206,728,819 \$ 185,356,750 Foreign equity securities 172,344,888 139,744,143 Fixed income 177,736,689 106,596,775 Alternative investments 32,539,528 31,348,243 Short-term investments and currency positions 24,135,464 17,810,430 Total fund of funds commingled investments \$ 613,485,388 \$ 480,856,341
+2019 2018 INVESTMENTS - At fair value: U.S. equity securities \$ 220,423,005 \$ 206,728,819 Foreign equity securities 152,060,564 172,344,888 Fixed income 229,215,126 177,736,689 Alternative investments 24,840,357 32,539,528 Short-term investments and currency positions 9,933,737 24,135,464 Total fund of funds commingled investments \$ 636,472,789 \$ 613,485,388

-Investment Risk Disclosure: Credit Risk - The quality ratings of investments in fixed income securities as described by nationally recognized statistical rating organizations as of June 30, 2018 and 2017, are as follows:
+Investment Risk Disclosure: Credit Risk

+The quality ratings of investments in fixed income securities as described by nationally recognized statistical rating organizations as of June 30, 2019 and 2018, are as follows: